 This User's Manual is designed to help end users and system manufacturers to setup and install the motherboard.
 All of the information within has been carefully checked for accuracy.
-However, Transcend Information, Inc. (hereafter referred to as "Transcend") carries no responsibility or liability for any errors or inaccuracies which this manual may contain.
+However, the manufacturer is not responsible or liable for any errors or inaccuracies, which this manual may contain.
 This includes references to products and software.
 In addition, the information and specifications are subject to change without prior notice.